Sourcing Guru Interview: Balazs Paroczay

 You have nearly fifteen years of sourcing experience under your belt, how did you start?
 What inspires you about this sphere?

-Now… that certainly did not work out but I became an “outsider” researcher who had the opportunity to blend all of his “other” knowledge, experience and creativity with business.
+Now… that certainly did not work out but I became an “outsider” researcher who had the opportunity to blend all of his “other” knowledge, experience, and creativity with business.
 And this outsider thinking (approach?) made me successful, I believe.
 In a sense… you know… that I did not live in a box… I never had a “helmet” on my mind.
-Also, this blend of everything is what inspires me every day: you must use your very best part of your brain, heart and soul for sourcing.
+Also, this blend of everything is what inspires me every day: you must use the very best part of your brain, heart, and soul for sourcing.
 Yummy!

 Speaking about career aspirations, as a kid, what did you want to be?
 By the way, what do your children want to be?
 Maybe musicians? 😉

 My children – that’s an interesting question!
 Interestingly, my children (10 and 8) little think about their future profession and I think that is actually a thing nowadays.

 If you think back… my grandparents sort of were born into a profession either because they had to learn and continue their parents’ businesses or because their financial conditions predicted them to pursue a certain type and quality of life.
 A box story…